rancher/image-mirror/README.md

 - `github-releases`: This will use GitHub releases as source, excluding pre-releases.
 This can be used if you need to keep all tags from the configured images in sync with GitHub releases
 - `github-latest-release`: This will use the release on GitHub marked as `Latest release`.
 This can be used if you only want one release to be added that is marked as latest.
+- `github-tagged-images-file`: This will look up GitHub git repository tags, and find the list of images inside a specified file.
+The tag must have an associated release, with the pre-release flag unset.
+This can be used if your project maintains a list of images in a file, e.g., https://github.com/longhorn/longhorn/blob/master/deploy/longhorn-images.txt
 - `registry`: This will use the registry of the first image and look up available tags.
 - `helm-latest:helm-repo-fqdn`: This will add the helm-repo-fqdn, and use the latest version of configured Helm chart(s) (`helmCharts`) configured to extract the images.
 It uses `helm template` and `helm show values` to extract images.
 You can specify one ore more iterations of `helm template` by specifying one ore more `values` configurations to make sure all required images are extracted.
 If you want to block certain images from being extracted, you can use `imageDenylist` in the configuration.
 See example below.
 - `helm-oci`: This is the same as `helm-latest`, except you don't need to provide a repository but it will use the charts directly from the provided `helmCharts` (which should be formatted as `oci://hostname/chart`).